 Mapper is a computational method for extracting simple descriptions of high dimensional data sets in the form of simplicial complexes.
 Mapper is based on the idea of partial clustering of the data guided by a set of functions defined on the data.
 Mapper is not dependent on any particular clustering algorithm, i.e. any clustering algorithm may be used with Mapper.

-NOTE: jPlex is being phased out in favor of the software package javaPlex (also linked on this page).
+NOTE: As of 2011, JPlex is being phased out in favor of the software package javaPlex (also linked on this page).
+We suggest that JPlex users switch to javaPlex.

 For an older, C++ based version of Plex, check here.